 Vermont · Doctors

-Defending Doctors Against Ethics Complaints in Vermont
+Doctor Ethics Defense in Vermont

 If you are a Vermont doctor facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The Vermont Board of Medical Practice has resources, lawyers, and investigators on its side.
 You should too.